hodovani/awesome-javascript-data-science/README.md

 # Awesome JavaScript Data Science [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-A curated list of awesome libraries for doing data science that can run in your browser of Node.js environment.
+A curated list of awesome libraries for doing data science that can run in your browser or Node.js environment.
 That doesn't just mean Javascript: thanks to WebAssembly, many data science libraries from other languages are now available in the browser.

 If you want to contribute to this list (please do), create a pull request.